Ndwedwe

 Ndwedwe is a town in Ilembe District Municipality in the KwaZulu-Natal province of South Africa.

-The village is 60 km north of Durban and about 20 km west-north-west of Tongaat.
+The village is 60 km north of Durban and about 20 km west-north-west of oThongathi.
 Of Zulu origin, the name is said to mean "long, bare table-land or ridge," or "pensive," referring to its peaceful setting in the Valley of a Thousand Hills.